dearestalexander/alexroan/src/posts/2020-06-09-imp-proj-man.md

 title: Improving project management by focussing on strategy and people
 author: Alex Roan
 date: 2020-06-09
+tags:
-tags: ["post", "article", "project"]
+hashtags: ["post", "article", "project"]
+project:
+subproject:
 image: /assets/images/blog/proj-man__cover.jpg
 imageAlt: An abstract cover image with the article title
-description: Many of the projects I’ve come into contact with over the years run into problems that stem from a lack of focus in two areas.
-A lack of ability to effectively deal with people.
-And a lack of understanding of strategy.
+description: Some tips on improving project management.
 ---

 Many of the projects I’ve come into contact with over the years run into problems that stem from a lack of focus in two areas.
 A lack of ability to effectively deal with people.
 And a lack of understanding of strategy.